gopheracademy/gopheracademy-web/content/advent-2014/git2go-tutorial.md

 Now that we have the project downloaded to our machine, let's create a branch to put our article.

 When you create a new branch, Git creates a reference to the commit you're current on.
 There is a fantastic explanation about creating branches in [Pro Git](http://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) that explains this concept further.
 Since we just cloned the repository, we can get the current commit from `HEAD`.
 That will give us the latest commit in the master branch.
 This operation is recorded in the reflog with the signature of the author and a message.
-Git2go let you, additionally, decide if you want to force the creation of the branch or not.
+Git2go allows you, additionally, to decide if you want to force the creation of the branch or not.
 I'd recommend you to always use `false` to not force the creation and avoid side effects.

 ```go
 import (